 Bonuses & Fees

-The Marriott Bonvoy American Express Card offers up to 85,000 Marriott Bonvoy points as its current signup bonus:
+The Marriott Bonvoy American Express Card offers 80,000 Marriott Bonvoy points when signing up via a special link distributed as follows:

 The card has an annual fee of $120.